-Jj's Grill announces the layoff of 400 employees
+JJ's Grill announces the layoff of 400 employees

-FAYETTEVILLE, Ark. — JJ's Grill in Fayetteville is feeling the effects of the rapidly spreading coronavirus.
+FAYETTEVILLE, Ark. — JJ's Grill is feeling the effects of the rapidly spreading coronavirus.

 Jody Thornton, the owner of JJ's Grill, says it was the worst day of his professional career.

-On Friday, Thornton posted the decision on Facebook.
-400 of his 450 employees would be laid off.
+On Friday (March 20), Thornton posted the decision on Facebook that 400 of his 450 employees would be laid off.

 This comes after Governor Asa Hutchinson issued a directive forcing all restaurants and bars to shut down their dining rooms and to offer to-go and deliveries only and it's unknown when businesses can fully open back up their doors.